 The postdoctoral scholars and graduate students will participate in (i) the development of new mathematical frameworks that generalize the singular value decomposition (SVD) from one two-dimensional dataset to multiple high-dimensional datasets; (ii) the use of these frameworks in the computational modeling of patient-matched genomic profiles from, e.g., the Cancer Genome Atlas (TCGA); and (iii) the experimental testing of the models in collaboration with our colleagues from the University of Utah School of Medicine.
 This work is expected to offer answers to the open question of the relation between a tumor's genome and a patient's outcome.

 Successful postdoctoral applicants will have (i) a Ph.D. in applied mathematics, bioengineering, physics, or a related discipline, (ii) with research, possibly also work experience in data science, preferably also scientific computing and genetics, and (iii) a track record of published papers and conference presentations.
 To apply for a postdoctoral position, please e-mail your CV, including the contact information for three references, to Orly Alter.

 Successful graduate applicants will have (i) a B.Sc. or an M.Sc. in applied mathematics, bioengineering, physics, or a related discipline, (ii) some additional background in genetics, and (iii) some research or work experience in data science, preferably with a track record of published papers or theses, or conference presentations.
-To apply for a graduate position, please submit your application for graduate studies at the University of Utah Department of Bioengineering3 in the Track in Computational Systems and Synthetic Bioengineering.4
+To apply for a graduate position, please submit your application for graduate studies at the University of Utah Department of Bioengineering2 in the Track in Data Science and Computation.3

 The University of Utah is one of the most innovative institutions in bioengineering, computer science, and human genetics.
 Beautiful, cosmopolitan, and with a large population of young professionals, Salt Lake City offers easy access to internationally renowned ski resorts and national parks.